SpaceX: Polaris Dawn crew make historic spacewalk – DW – 09/12/2024

 Daredevil billionaire Jared Isaacman was the first to step out of the capsule, and was followed by SpaceX engineer Sarah Gillis.

 "Back at home, we all have a lot of work to do.
-But from here, it sure looks like a perfect world," Isaaceman said as he looked at Earth from outside the capsule.
+But from here, it sure looks like a perfect world," Isaacman said as he looked at Earth from outside the capsule.

 Musk eyes Mars